Indianapolis Colts vs. New England Patriots NFL Week 15 Odds, Plays and Insights for December 18, 2021

 Patriots stats and trends

-- In New England's 13 games this season, it has nine wins against the spread.
+- New England has nine wins against the spread in 13 games this season.

-- The Patriots are 3-1 ATS when underdogs by 2.5 points or more this season.
+- This season, the Patriots have an against-the-spread record of 3-1 in their four games as an underdog of 2.5 points or more.

-- New England has hit the over in 46.2% of its opportunities this season (six times over 13 games with a set point total).
+- New England has eclipsed the over/under in 46.2% of its opportunities this year (six times in 13 games with a set point total).

-- New England is 7-2 against the spread and 8-1 overall in games when it puts up more than 21.8 points.
+- New England is 7-2 against the spread and 8-1 overall when the team puts up more than 21.8 points.

-- When New England piles up more than 342.1 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that New England amasses over 342.1 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Patriots have 16 giveaways this season, while the Colts have 29 takeaways.
+- The Patriots have turned the ball over 16 times, 13 fewer times than the Colts have forced turnovers (29).

 Home and road insights

-- At home this season, Indianapolis is 3-4 against the spread and 3-4 overall.
+- Indianapolis is 3-4 against the spread, and 3-4 overall, at home this year.

-- Away from home, New England is 6-0 overall and 5-1 against the spread.
+- This year in away games, New England is 5-1 against the spread and 6-0 overall.

-- The Patriots are 3-1 ATS as 2.5-point underdogs or more on the road.
+- This season the Patriots are 3-1 ATS as 2.5-point underdogs or more on the road.

-- New England has hit the over twice in six road games this year.
+- This season, in six away games, New England has gone over the total twice.

 Powered by Data Skrive.